ansible-collections/kubernetes.core/docs/kubernetes.core.k8s_module.rst

 Synopsis
 --------
-- Use the OpenShift Python client to perform CRUD operations on K8s objects.
+- Use the Kubernetes Python client to perform CRUD operations on K8s objects.
 - Pass the object definition from a source file or inline.
 See examples for reading files and using Jinja templates or vault-encrypted files.
 - Access to the full range of K8s APIs.
 - Use the :ref:`kubernetes.core.k8s_info <kubernetes.core.k8s_info_module>` module to obtain a list of items about an object of type ``kind``